-metres apart for clearances, to the satisfaction of the responsible authority.
+Plans must include an assessment of grade changes of greater than 1:5.6 (18 per cent) or less than 3 ✓ Standard met metres apart for clearances, to the satisfaction of the responsible authority.
 This is not relevant.
-Mechanical parking may be used to meet the car parking requirement provided: ✓ Standard met standard 4: Mechanical parking At least 25 per cent of the mechanical car parking spaces can accommodate a vehicle clearance height of at least 1.8 metres.
-No mechanical parking is proposed.
-Car parking spaces the require the operation of the system are not allowed to visitors unless used in a valet parking situation. ✓ Standard met The design and operation is to the satisfaction of the responsible authority. ✓ Standard met - No mechanical parking is proposed.
-Ground level car parking, garage doors and accessways must not visually dominate public space. ✓ Standard met standard 5: Urban design Ground level car parking, garage doors and the accessway would not visually dominate public space.
+Design Mechanical parking may be used to meet the car parking requirement provided: ✓ Standard met standard 4: Mechanical parking At least 25 per cent of the mechanical car parking spaces can accommodate a vehicle clearance height of at least 1.8 metres.
+No mechanical parking is proposed. ✓ Standard met a valet parking situation.
+No mechanical parking is proposed. • The design and operation is to the satisfaction of the responsible authority. ✓ Standard met No mechanical parking is proposed.
+Design Ground level car parking, garage doors and accessways must not visually dominate public space. ✓ Standard met standard 5: Urban design Ground level car parking, garage doors and the accessway would not visually dominate public space.
 Car parking within buildings (including visible portions of partly submerged basements) must be ✓ Standard met screened or obscured where possible, including through the use of occupied tenancies, landscaping, architectural treatments and artworks.
 Car parking within each dwelling's garage would be screened with a horizontal cladded garage door.
 Design of car parks must take into account their use as entry points to the site. ✓ Standard met The proposed development would not include car parking at the entry point of the site Design of new internal streets in developments must maximise on street parking opportunities.
 The provision of one crossover to The Glade frontage of the site would maximise on street parking opportunities.
-Car parking must be well lit and clearly signed. ✓ Standard met standard 6: Safety The car parking area would be capable of being well lit.
-The design of car parks must maximise natural surveillance and pedestrian visibility from adjacent ✓ Standard met buildings.
+Design Car parking must be well lit and clearly signed. ✓ Standard met standard 6: Safety The car parking area would be capable of being well lit.
+The design of car parks must maximise natural surveillance and pedestrian visibility from adjacent ✓ Standard met bullaings.
 The design of the car parking area would maximise natural surveillance and pedestrian visibility from the adjacent dwellings.
 Pedestrian access to car parking areas from the street must be convenient. ✓ Standard met Pedestrian access to the car parking areas from the street would be via the common accessway.

-the through nor northing account building oution and other destination points must be Ctondord mot mei destination points must be oralidaid lifet and separated noti traine in riigh activity parking areas.
+tes through car parking areas and building entries and other destination points must be ✓ Standard met clearly marked and separated from traffic in high activity parking areas.
 The accessway and car parking within the proposed development would not be high activity parking areas.
 Design The layout of car parking areas must provide for water sensitive urban design treatment and ✓ Standard met standard 7: landscaping.
 Landscaping The layout of the car parking area would provide for landscaping.
-Landscaping and trees must be planted to provide shade and shelter, soften the appearance of ✓ Standard met ground level car parking and aid in the clear identification of pedestrian paths.
+Landscaping and trees must be planted to provide shade and shelter, soften the appearance of ✓ Standard met . ground level car parking and aid in the clear identification of pedestrian paths.
 Landscaping and trees could be planted along the accessway to provide shade and shelter and soften the appearance of ground level car parking.
-Ground level car parking spaces must include trees planted with flush grilles.
-Spacing of trees must be 🗸 Standard met ✓ Standard met determined having regard to the expected size of the selected species at maturity.
+J Ground level car parking spaces must include trees planted with flush grilles.
+Spacing of trees must be 🗸 Standard met ✓ Standard met , determined having regard to the expected size of the selected species at maturity.
 Trees planted with flush grilles are not required for residential developments such as the current proposal.